-- 1. To affirm the previous resolutions condemning the military aggression by the United States of America on the Great Socialist People's Libyan Arab Jamahiriya in April 1986. - 2.
-To stand in solidarity with the Libyan Arab Jamahiriya and to support its demand to receive just reparation for the losses and damages it suffered due to the said aggression (and in accordance with the General Assembly Resolution No.41/38, dated 20.11.1986. - 3.
-To invite the United States of America to respond to the mentioned UN resolution No.4/38 on the right of Libya to reparation. - 4.
-To request the Secretary General to follow up the implementation of this resolution and to report thereon to the 36th Session of the Council of Foreign Ministers.
+- 1. Affirms the previous resolutions condemning the military aggression by the United States of America on the Great Socialist People's Libyan Arab Jamahiriya in April 1986. - 2.
+Stands in solidarity with the Libyan Arab Jamahiriya and to support its demand to receive just reparation for the losses and damages it suffered due to the said aggression (and in accordance with the General Assembly Resolution No.41/38, dated 20.11.1986. - 3.
+Invites the United States of America to respond to the mentioned UN resolution No.4/38 on the right of Libya to reparation. - 4.
+Requests the Secretary General to follow up the implementation of this resolution and to report thereon to the 37th Session of the Council of Foreign Ministers.